iamdudeman/sola-game-engine/README.md

 * Tools
   * Export from Engine UI to installer of some sort
     * Include JRE and assets
-  * Tool to export browser platform Main java method instead of using gradle plugin
 * Audio
   * Interface for type
   * Implement loader per platform (Swing and JavaFX can probably share though)